BenAltshuler/MechaCar_Statistical_Analysis/README.md

 - The current linear model predicts that about 71% of MPG predictions of MechaCar will be correct when using it.
 R-value of .71 suggests a negative correlation between mileage and vehicle length, weight, spoiler angle, ground clearance, and AWD.
 For instance, a heavier vehicle (more weight) will log lower miles per gallon (low mileage numbers).

+## Summary Statistics on Suspension Coils

+MechaCar's design dictates that variance among suspension coils across manufacturers not exceed 100 PSI.

+Lots 1-3, when examined together, are within spec with variance of 62.3.

+HOWEVER, individual analysis indicates the variance of Lot 3 is 170.3, putting Lot 3 outside spec.

+## T-Tests on Suspension Coils